FStarLang/FStar/README.md

         The main type-checker and verification condition generator.

-     z3encode/
+     tosmt/

-        A module that translates F*'s logical specification into the input language of Z3.
-Once this translation is done, it calls into the Z3 binaries (provided in /bin) to verify that the logical spec is valid.
+        A module that translates F*'s logical specification into the SMT2 language, the input of many SMT solvers, including Z3.
+Once this translation is done, it calls into the Z3 binaries (needs to be available in your path) to verify that the logical spec is valid.